Is New Zealand a part of Australia?

 Finally there’s the band Crowded House which, if we really have to be honest, is Australian.
 Yes, founding member and frontman Neil Finn, is a kiwi but the other two-thirds of the original band members were Australian and the band was formed in Australia.
 Still though, we just see this as an example of what happens when Kiwis and Australians play nice together.

-As former British colonies and members of the British Commonwealth of Nations, both New Zealand and Australia have Queen Elizabeth II as the sovereign head of state.
-However, as independent parliamentary democracies, New Zealand and Australia are not the same country.
+As former British colonies and members of the British Commonwealth of Nations, both New Zealand and Australia have King Charles III as the sovereign head of state, following the death of Queen Elizabeth II on the 8th of September 2022.
+However, despite both countries having the same head of state, as independent parliamentary democracies, New Zealand and Australia are not the same country.

 While there has been talk over the years on both sides of the ditch about breaking away and becoming a republic, it doesn’t look like the role of the monarchy will be changing any time soon.